 The Invention of Laundry Detergent

-The use of enzymes to clean laundry was introduced in the early 20th century by Otto Rohm.
+The use of enzymes to clean laundry, and hence the invention of laundry detergent, was introduced in the early 20th century by Otto Rohm.
 Mr. Rohm founded Röhm & Haas in Germany in 1907, and his research on using enzymes in technical applications became a revolution in the use of washing detergents in 1914.
 He named his detergent Burnus, and by 1920 it was the "most widely distributed laundry detergent in Germany."

 Proctor and Gamble Create Dreft